MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 ##### Complexity

 It's a good practice to avoid unnecessary complexity in your solution architecture.
-The more complexity you introduce, the harder it is to reason about your architecture.
+The more complexity you introduce, the harder it becomes to reason about your architecture.
 Complex architectures are harder to operate, harder to secure, and are often less performant.

 ## How Azure facilitates your decisions